 To inquire about hosting a MHFA course, please contact Isabel at isaemisch@seasonscenter.org.

-Sarah Heinrichs-Wurm: Sarah is the Grant Project Administrator at Seasons Center for Behavioral Health.
+Sarah Heinrichs-Wurm: Sarah is the VP of Program Development & Specialized Services at Seasons Center for Behavioral Health.
 She has been part of Seasons since 2013 serving in roles surrounding program development, grants and special projects, new program start-up, and supporting & promoting efforts to provide trauma-informed and evidence-based programming throughout Northwest Iowa.
 She has over 8 years of experience working with Substance Use Disorder and Mental Health populations.
 She received her Bachelor’s Degree in Organizational Leadership from Buena Vista University.
 Sarah is a certified Mental Health First Aid instructor and QPR Gatekeeper Instructor.

 Questions